txty-io/txty-docs/docs/faq.md

 ## How can I import content in the format XYZ?

 We are constantly adding new formats how you can import and export your translations so everyone is able to use Texterify.
 If you are not able to find the file format you need let us know on [GitHub](https://github.com/texterify/texterify/issues) or send us an email to <support@texterify.com>.
-Adding new formats usually just takes **2 to 3 business days**.

 ## Is there a free trial?